savchuk1985/roundup-jinja2-templates/README.md

 * Global file list and issues now use different templates to display files.
 * User list and file list can now also be downloaded in CSV format.
 * Generated pages now use HTML5 semantic tags and heading hierarchy.
+* Added support for Bootstrap dark theme and theme switching.

 Restrictions
 ------------